pyeventsourcing/esdbclient/README.md

 ## Synopsis

 The `ESDBClient` class can be imported from the `esdbclient` package.

-To run the client, you will need a connection string URI.
-And, to connect to a "secure" EventStoreDB server, you will also need an SSL/TLS certificate.

 Probably the three most useful methods of `ESDBClient` are: